arthurcadore/tacacs-appliance/README.md

 - Docker Compose version v2.21.0

 ---

 ### Getting Started:

-First, copy the line below and paste on your prompt to clone the repository:
+First, copy the line below and paste it into your prompt to clone the repository:

 ```
 git clone https://github.com/arthurcadore/capacita-tacacs
 ```
-If you don't have installed the package Git yet, do it before try to clone the respository!
+If you haven't installed the Git package yet, do it before trying to clone the repository!

 Navigate to the project directory: